kharchenkolab/conos/vignettes/walkthrough.md

 ## Pre-processing with Seurat

-The alternative, Seurat, pre-processing can be done in a similar way using an analogous `basicSeuratProc` helper function.
-Alternatively, if you already have a set of Seurat objects (one per dataset), you can just skip this step and feed them directly to `Conos$new()` as shown below.
+Alternatively with Seurat, pre-processing can be done in a similar way using an analogous `basicSeuratProc` helper function.
+If you already have a set of Seurat objects (one per dataset), you can just skip this step and feed them directly to `Conos$new()` as shown below.